 We would also like to approach the subject from a different angle, in order to better understand this challenging phenomenon.
 In this light we have focussed on the following three subjects; water, Spanish moss (Tillandsia), and the atom.

+The eternally existing molecule is still popular in education; so the water molecule.
+In consequence there are strange facts to think and speak of.
 Can it be true that as is often said the water we drink now has already been drunk by many others, for instance, by Napoleon and his soldier's in Egypt when they were thirsty?
 Can't we think otherwise?
 Cannot it be true that the water is renewed in the process of its recycling?
 There is warmth in the atmosphere.
 Warmth has the ability to materialise and dematerialise substances.
 Could it be that water itself turns to an imponderable state and that it streams in a measurable form renewed and fresh to us when it is raining?

 The Spanish moss is a plant which grows in the southern states of America.
 It is an epiphyte, which implies that it grows on the branches of trees without taking nourishment from them.
 It is also able to grow on fences and on wires.
 Its leaves are covered with scales which suck, like blotting paper, the water and dust from the air.
 Several of the received minerals, when compared with the water from the surrounding atmosphere, are highly augmented.
 Apart from using this for its own nourishment, it drops a part of its enriched water onto the soil below.
 Where do these augmented minerals come from?